Dr. Susan Johnsen

 Johnsen has written three tests used in identifying gifted students.
 The Test of Nonverbal Intelligence (TONI-4) was her first, developed in 1982.
 "That was an instrument that was developed to identify individuals that really needed a total non-verbal assessment of reasoning or intellectual potential, so it could be pantomimed," she said.
 "And it’s used all over the world, because you don’t really have to know English to be able to take it.
 It’s sort of a problem-solving test."

-Other tests followed, she said, because "there wern't really very many good tests for idenifying gifted kids.
+Other tests followed, she said, because "there weren't really very many good tests for identifying gifted kids.
 Most tests were designed for general populations.
 And I wanted to design one that was a little more difficult, that would go into the upper ranges."

 While in Ohio, she developed the Screening Assessment for Gifted Elementary and Middle School Students (SAGES-3).
 She used smart local children as reviewers.
 "One of them happened to be a neighbor, and he would come over and review my items, and he could destroy them in a flash.
 He was very good."